 Cost: Free, but Harvest Festival donations are welcome.

 Japan Matsuri is London’s annual festival of Japanese culture.
-This year it’s on Sunday 30th September and it takes place at Trafalgar Square.
-There’s Japanese food, performances, karaoke, origami and more, and it runs from 10am to 8pm.
+This year it’s on Sunday 29th September and it takes place at Trafalgar Square.
+There’s Japanese food, music, dance and activities for all the family, and it runs from 10am to 8pm.

-The popular Underbelly Festival is back at the Southbank until 30th September.
-The live entertainment festival offers a fantastic programme of live comedy, circus, cabaret and family entertainment, as well as street food stalls and outdoor bars.
+The popular Underbelly Festival is back at the Southbank.
+The live entertainment festival is running until 29th September, and offers a fantastic programme of live comedy, circus, cabaret and family entertainment, as well as street food stalls and outdoor bars.

 Cost: Varies according to show.